elysiajs/documentation/docs/concept/state-decorate.md

 # State and Decorate
-You can extends Elysia with to fits you need.
+You can extend Elysia to fits your need.

-This is useful when you to access extra value in handler like Database connection.
+This is useful when you to access extra values in a handler like a Database connection.

 In summary:
 - state: assign value to `Context.store`